Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 Refer to the sample env files at .env.sample and .env.local.sample, which are for protected secrets across different systems (OpenAI Secret keys, Jsonwebtoken, etc.), and protected secrets at the current system (Mongo authentication if applicable, internal api call url's, etc), respectively.
 In other words, the env would be for API keys etc that’s not related to your the current server or computer system the code is running at, but the env.local is for the Mongo credentials because it relates to the Mongo server on the current system.
 Create your own .env and .env.local out of those sample files.
 Update the following:
 - OPENAI_API_KEY because we will enhance slideshow instructions to have AI assist user to write the slideshow instructions.
 - JWT_SECRET come up with a random series of numbers and letters to make user's logged in sessions harder to hack by bad actors.
+JWT will be covered more later.
 - MongoDB credentials at .env.local are optional.
 If you're developing locally with an unprotected Mongo server that doesn't have authentication, you can omit.

 In a future snapshot, we will have build scripts that will replace the .env.local based on whether it’s your computer copy or a remote copy.